aleksandr-vin/aleksandr-vin.github.io/_posts/2026-03-15-jamn-on-friday-13.md

 ![EQ in DaVinchi Resolve](/img/jamn-on-friday-13-EQ.png)

-and here we go [on bandcamp](https://vinokurov.bandcamp.com/album/jamn-on-friday-13).
+and here we go on [bandcamp](https://vinokurov.bandcamp.com/album/jamn-on-friday-13):

+{% include bandcamp.html href="https://vinokurov.bandcamp.com/album/jamn-on-friday-13" text="Jam&#39;n on Friday 13 by Julián Ros, Sandro Vin" %}

 It was a lot of fun and I already want to do it again!!!